swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 that can be used as a starting point.

 **Important Note**: This list is not in any particular order.
-I plan to keep this post updated but please let me know if you see something out-of-date.
+I plan to keep this post updated, but please let me know if you see something out-of-date.

 # Mirror and Fork Support